 Later in the week, my father wanted our entire family to attend the Sox game together the Friday after the marathon.
 He knew that in this tough time, sports could be a rally cry to unite the city and wanted us to be a part of that.
 However, that game was eventually moved because of the capturing of the two suspects involved in the bombings.
 That night I felt a little relieved.
 There was still sadness in my heart for the families of all those affected, but I know this was the very start of our and their recovery.
 And to see the love and support from all around the country was truly amazing.
 I knew from then on that our beloved city will bounce back stronger than ever.
 We are a city that can embrace that challenge and kick its ass.

-Two years have past and we’ve seen just how much Boston has grown.
+Two years have passed and we’ve seen just how much Boston has grown.
 My brother and I will once again be heading to the Red Sox game this morning, now going on our third year in a row.
 We will no doubt stop by the same Kenmore Square location and watch the runners go by.
 I will cheer for all of the participants, but especially root for my family and friends running, and all those running as a part of Team MR8.
 Boston will always be in my prayers, asking for peace and to continue to see the goodness all people can bring.